cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/Auth/2020-07-18-AWS-organizations.md

 ## benefits of using AWS Organizations

-- to <font color=red> consolidate multiple AWS accounts into an organization and centrally manage </font>
+- to <font color=OrangeRed> consolidate multiple AWS accounts into an organization and centrally manage </font>
   - An OU is a container for accounts with a root.
     - on OU can have different account inside.
     - An OU can contain other OUs.
     - An OU can have only one parent
-    - <font color=red> account can be a member of exactly one OU, 1v1 </font>
+    - <font color=OrangeRed> account can be a member of exactly one OU, 1v1 </font>

   - An organization has one master account along with zero or more member accounts.
     - each account can be located directly in the root, or placed in one of the OUs in the hierarchy.
     - The root is the parent container for all the accounts for your organization.

-- <font color=red> Organization permissions overrule account permissions </font>. hierarchical grouping of accounts
+- <font color=OrangeRed> Organization permissions overrule account permissions </font>. hierarchical grouping of accounts
   - group accounts into organizational units(OUs) and attach different access policies to each OU.
   - integrates with and supports IAM.
   - provides <font color=LightSlateBlue> service control policies (SCPs) </font>